gorioli/WebpackReactBootstrap/README.md

-# Steps:
+# Commands for project setting:
+Installing all dependencies:

         npm install

-        /usr/bin/scss --no-cache --update sass/:build/css/
-Then:
+Compiling .scss files into .css:

+        npm run sass

+Compiling .jsx files into one bundle.js file:

         npm run build
-you are ready to browse index.html
+The project is ready for browsing index.html with js debugging under 'webpack://' folder in chrome dev tools

 __or__

         npm run dev
-you are ready to browse http://127.0.0.1:8080/webpack-dev-server/
+you are ready to browse http://127.0.0.1:8080/webpack-dev-server/ with live update

-# Explanations:
+__or__

+        npm run deploy
+The project is ready for releasing to production with minified version of bundle.js.

+## Detailed Commands Explanation:
 ### Dependencies installation
         npm install
-This will install libraries defined in package.json under node_modules folder
+This will install libraries defined in package.json into the node_modules folder

 ### Webpack
 WebPack combines multiple js files into one - bundle.js.
-It can minify images more than x10 times.
 It can create source maps to a bundled code which is very useful for debugging.
 It can also uglify js files.